segmentio/segment-docs/src/connections/regional-segment-eu.md

 Segment provides regional infrastructure across Europe, Middle East, Africa and Asia Pacific with [rate limits and SLA](/docs/connections/rate-limits/).

-As Schrems II restricts the transfer of personal data to any processors established in countries outside of Europe, all data in European workspaces must be ingested, stored, processed and delivered locally within the EU.
-Workspaces you configure to use the EU West Data Processing Region ingest (for supported sources), process, filter, deduplicate, and archive data through Segment-hosted archives hosted in S3 AWS Dublin, Ireland.
+As Schrems II restricts the transfer of personal data to any processors established in countries outside of Europe, all data in European workspaces ingest, store, process and deliver locally within the EU.
+You can set up workspaces in the EU where data is received via the Dublin, Ireland endpoint hosted in the EU for all sources, with the exception of [cloud object sources](/docs/connections/sources/#object-cloud-sources) and cloud event sources that aren't supported.
+Segment-hosted archives hosted in S3 AWS Dublin, Ireland, process, filter, validate, deduplicate, and archive data for EU workspaces.

-> info ""
-> [Cloud object sources](/docs/connections/sources/#object-cloud-sources) and cloud event sources aren't supported in EU workspaces.

 > info ""
 > Regional Segment for Europe is currently in beta.
 Segment’s [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this feature.